 Honors

-ASTR 29900 Honors Thesis is an independent research course, supervised by a faculty member, in which the student may contribute to a faculty research project, or engage in independent research, over the course of the academic year.
+ASTR 29900 Honors Thesis is an independent research course, supervised by a faculty member, in which the student may contribute to a faculty project, or engage in independent research, over the course of the academic year.
 To be considered for honors, a fourth-year student must have a GPA of 3.5 or higher in the required courses for the major and 3.0 overall, and a faculty-approved research project.
 Eligible students who wish to be considered for honors must notify the Academic Affairs Administrator as early as possible before the start of the Autumn Quarter and obtain the department's Guidelines for the Honors Thesis Course.
 The student and research supervisor complete the Honors Thesis Form and return it to the Academic Affairs Administrator before the end of the third week of the Autumn Quarter.
-The student may enroll in the thesis course in any quarter by completing the College Reading and Research Form and returning it to the Academic Affairs Administrator.
+The student enrolls in the thesis course by completing the College Reading and Research Course Form and returning it to the Academic Affairs Administrator.
 Students who do not meet the GPA requirements for the thesis course but have a faculty-approved research project may contact the Deputy Chair for Academic Affairs in Astronomy and Astrophysics for consent to enroll.

 Summary of Requirements for the BA in Astrophysics